ministryofjustice/hmpps-integration-api/docs/adr/0018-database-access.md

 the benefits of the complex object-relation-mapping (ORM) that JPA supports, but the External API database does not contain complex domain entities, only simple technical state tracking.

-The Spring Framework offers a simpler alternative for direct SQL access to database based on the `JdbcTemplate` class.
+The Spring Framework offers an alternative for direct SQL access to database based on the `JdbcTemplate` class.
 This handles all of the technical plumbing, but requires the user to specify SQL commands rather than defining the query using Kotlin concepts.